SoftingIndustrial/datafeed-edge-connector/edgeconnector-modbus/README.md

 ### Open Source Licenses

-For the license information of the open source components used by **dataFEED edgeConnector Modbus**, please see the [Open Source page](../Licenses/OpenSourceLicenses.md).
+For the license information of the open-source components used by **dataFEED edgeConnector Modbus**, please see the [Open Source page](../Licenses/OpenSourceLicenses.md).